jxzb1988/PolyQTL/README.txt

 GCC >=4.7.0, C++ library openmp are needed.

-There is a Makefile, and you can just run make to install the package.
+There is a Makefile, and you can just run "make" to install the package.

 #### Running